BlogThings To Do

 Three Immediate Red Flags

-• Claims of “100-year-old antique” — modern rugs are routinely aged artificially with tea, sun, and chemicals
+• Claims of “100-year-old antique” — modern rugs are routinely aged with tea, sun, and chemicals

-• Several identical pieces displayed side by side — identical patterns indicate machine production
+• Several identical pieces side by side — identical patterns indicate machine production

 • Prices that seem impossibly low for the stated size and material